 From a technical perspective, there’s not any major difference between the two types of tracking cookies.

-As it stands, Google Chrome, Safari and Firefox take up 94% of the global desktop browser market share.
+Google’s move to let users opt-out of third-party cookies will significantly is expected to disrupt digital advertising.
+In 2023, Google Chrome, Safari and Firefox made up 94% of the global desktop browser market share.

-Here are three ways advertisers are fighting against the third-party cookie apocalypse.
+Here are four ways advertisers are fighting against the fall of third-party cookies.

 First-party data is the top priority for most marketers.